About CFA Institute

 - Global Investment Performance Standards

 You can join the programme at any level, depending on the CFA exams you have already passed.
+In line with the CFA Institute guidelines, one can take the Level II exam only after passing the Level I exam.

 Please note that our tuition includes access to study materials, online practice tests, tutor-marked assignments and mock exams via a dedicated virtual learning environment (VLE), but it is up to you to pay additional fees to book your exams at CFA Institute.